wp-plugins/weight-loss-tracker/readme.txt

 = 1.6 =

+* Now supports pounds only.
+As opposed to just Stones / Pounds
 * Translations added for:
   - Romanian
   - French
-* Minor tweaks to conversations between stones / pounds
+* Minor tweaks to conversions between stones / pounds
 * Corrected ws_ls_to_stone_pounds to calculate pounds correctly
 * [weightloss_weight_difference] corrected to display pounds
 * Small bug fixes

+= 1.5.1 =

+Minor bug fix for new tags.
+Writing out values in the wrong place.

 = 1.5 =